iQuHACK/2023_QuEra/team_solutions/Documentation.md

 **Figure 2:** **Rydberg-Tail Selective State Initialization**
 Background:

-In the top figure, we present a graph with a well defined maximum indepndent set, which was run through the classical simulator and produced the expected value.

 ## Analysis of the $(N,\lambda)$ Regular Polyhedron Junction

 Suppose that $N$ unit disks are to be brought as close as possible under the constraint that the centers of the disks must always  define the vertices of a regular polygon of $N$ sides.
 This can be accomplished by considering the set of points